Albéniz, Álava: History

 In its sometimes not well documented history, there are indications that the Roman road from Bordeaux to Astorga once crossed through this town.
 This old route is currently the base of the Madrid-Irun railway and highway N-I.

-It has been suggested that the current people of Albéniz correspond to the population of Albanians, as suggested by Plinio, because of the similarity between its name and the important Roman mansion of Alba.
+It has been suggested that the current people of Albéniz correspond to the population of Albani, as suggested by Plinio, because of the similarity between its name and the important Roman mansion of Alba.
 Additionally the innumerable archaeological remains found within the territory or the indication by Lorenzo de Prestamero of how he saw, at the end of the 13th century a tombstone, now defunct, in the altar of the hermitage of Andra Mari of Orrao, add credence to this position.
 To reinforce this idea, in the Araia Church there are four stones as well as many other fragments of Roman inscriptions, however, because of their poor state of preservation, it is not possible to understand their meaning.

-Another detail that can reaffirm the relationship between Albéniz and the former Alba may be that the distance that the Roman Antonino mentions between the Tulonio, now Alegeria, Dulantzi and Alba mansions was 3 leagues or 12 miles, which is the actual distance between the two populations mentioned.
+Another detail that can reaffirm the relationship between Albéniz and the former Alba may be that the distance that the Roman Antonine Itinerary mentions between the Tulonio, now Alegeria, Dulantzi and Alba mansions was 3 leagues or 12 miles, which is the actual distance between the two populations mentioned.

 As a further means of identification of the two names, a 1932 article in the Revista Internacional de los Estudios Vascos (International Journal of Basque Studies) mentioned in the chapter "El territorio de los vascos" (The Basques territories): "the towns of Tuboricum (Motrico), Tullonium (Alegeria), Alba (Albéniz) close to Salvatierra ..."

 Upholding the theory that the inhabitants of Alba were the Albanians themselves and subsequent texts in which they are listed as Alabanians, one can say that this is the origin of the word Álava, name of the province in which Albéniz is located.
-In an Arabic text from 758 AD, when they plundered the province to take away the wheat, the inhabitants of the zone were referred to as "varduli alabanensis" (varduli alabanians).
+In an Arabic text from 758 AD, the inhabitants of the zone were referred to as "varduli alabanensis" (varduli alabanians).

 In the Middle Ages Albéniz appeared in a document of the Voto de San Millán having to pay a ram along with three other adjoining villages and even in 1062 and 1071 it was listed as a toponymic surname in various documents.
 In the 13th century it was included within the Archpriesthood of Eguílaz, together with the districts of Amamio, a village between Albéniz and Araia.

 For quite some time it was under the protection of the Count of Oñate.

 Because it was on the road to France, in the War of the Convention, 1795, and the removal after the defeat at the Battle of Vitoria, Albéniz was looted by the French: "The French came into this area on July 14 at ten in the morning and, although they entered the church and opened the Blessed Sacrament, they did no other damage, because the other things were hidden in the hold of the sacristy."